edgarlr/edgarlr.com/_posts/react-carousel-using-hooks-and-css.md

 To break it down,

-- First, the `carouselRef` is been using to read the element properties needed to calculate the state of the scroll.
+- First, the `carouselRef` is used to read the element properties and calculate the state of the scroll.
 - `element.scrollLeft` is the position of the scrollbar from the leftmost point of the container.
 - `element.scrollWidth - element.clientWidth` is the maximum position for the scrollbar to scroll based on the total width of the container.
 - `(windowScroll / totalWidth) * 100)` is the percentage scrolled by the user.
-- we are attaching this whole function to the `scroll` event at the end of the `useEffect`
+- We are attaching this whole function to the `scroll` event at the end of the `useEffect`
-- And finally, we are using the `const activeDot = Math.floor((scrollProgress * count) / 110)` for calculate the active dot based on the `scrollProgress` and the total number of elements.
+- And finally, we are using the `const activeDot = Math.floor((scrollProgress * count) / 110)` to calculate the active dot based on the `scrollProgress` and the total number of elements.

-Now, we can add an `active` class and bind it to the `activeDot` const.
+Now, we can add an `active` class and bind it to const `activeDot`.

 ```jsx
 const ScrollIndicator = forwardRef(({ count }, carouselRef) => {